InfantEudora/win32_transparent/readme.md

 `/3rdparty/*`   Contains external libraries source code, either as an entire repo or single files.

 ### Doing:
+- [ ] Load materials from OBJ file and store them somewhere so they can be indexed / adressed.

-Set a camera's initial position and lookat to something.
+- [x] Set a camera's initial position and lookat to something.
 It should have an up vector change.

 ### ToDo's
 - [ ] Share the texture across contexts?
 - [ ] Assign different materials to objects by storing their material index in a sperate VAO.
+- [ ] Make OBJ file not require UV to be present.
 - [ ] Scale window and framebuffers
 - [x] Attempt to put ImGui in and keep the crazy overlay going.
 - [x] Compile ImGUI once to a library.
-- [ ] Object selection based on ID with a buffer...?
+- [x] Object selection based on ID with a buffer...?
 SSBO read/write from FS doesn't work optimally.
 - [ ] Since we want deferred rendering for SSAO, it will solve the ID selection problem.
 - [ ] Continue testing things on Intel IGPs
 - [ ] Some visual properties, like material etc. Are they updated on phsysics?